-After your appointment
+After your treatment

-I feel different after the session, is that normal?
+I feel different afterwards, is that normal?

 What about muscle soreness?